You are here

 Rooted in the tradition of Austrian-born economists Carl Menger, Ludwig von Mises, and F.A.
 Hayek, “Austrian” economics is not a specific field within economics, nor is it a set of conclusions.
 It is an entirely different approach to understanding the social reality that dissents from the mainstream method, theory, and policy.

-Apply now to register for the 2-day advanced epolicy certificate course on the fundamentals of Austrian school of economics and be part of the 1st cohort.
-Only 30 participants will be selected based on the answers in the application form.
+AES is a 3 week advanced epolicy certificate course on the fundamentals of Austrian school of economics.
+The live classes will be conducted between 9:30am and 6:30pm on Saturdays only i.e. on 6th, 13th, 20th and 27th February 2021.
+Only 30 participants will be selected based on the answers in the application form(link below).
 The course will be entirely conducted online on Zoom and an e-certificate will be provided to the successful* candidates.

 For any queries, please feel free to reach us at firstname.lastname@example.org.